emezac/dawn/README.md

 # Assuming 'workflow' is an instance of the Workflow class
 visualize_workflow(workflow, filename="workflow_graph", format='pdf', view=True)
 ```

+The visualization function gracefully handles cases where Graphviz is not installed, logging warnings instead of raising errors.
+For more details on the implementation, see the [Graphviz Dependency Fix](fixes/graphviz_dependency_fix.md) documentation.

 ### Vector Store ID Validation